 Mile 24.
 Fifth Avenue, the ninja hill.

-Fifth avenue will provide you a long straight stretch, so rare in this race.
-It is going to hurt, there’s a long uphill of 0.90 of a mile at about 2.5% grade (you won’t even see it coming!), and you’ll be tired.
+Fifth Avenue will provide you a long straight stretch, so rare in this race… It is going to hurt, there’s a long uphill of 0.90 of a mile at about 2.5% grade (you won’t even see it coming!), and you’ll be tired.
 Use your mantra here.
 There will be enough spectators to help but this is when you have to start digging deep and see how many gears you have left.
 Keep in mind you might not notice the uphill at first so don’t go all out crazy just yet but keep focusing on the finish line pulling you.
+Don’t let it win!

-Once you have the park on your left, at 110th st, focus on getting to the entrance to the park, just one mile away at 90th st. Fred Lebow won’t be there to salute you as always, so all you can do is catch up to ALL those people who went out too fast at mile one and two, you’ll spot them easily.
-You might even have a little chuckle if you run it smartly so far.
+Once you have the park on your right, at 110th st, focus on getting to the entrance to the park, just one mile away at 90th st. Fred Lebow won’t be there to salute you as always, so all you can do is catch up to ALL those people who went out too fast at mile one and two, you’ll spot them easily.
+Sad but sure.
 Pick a bright target 20 feet ahead and don’t let them go.
 One at a time!

 Mile 24 will be slow: about 20/30 seconds slower than average goal pace